mikepenz/MaterialDrawer/README.md

 [![Join the chat at https://gitter.im/mikepenz/MaterialDrawer](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mikepenz/MaterialDrawer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+> Does your application contain a Drawer?
+Do you want to have it up and running in less than 5 minutes?
+Do you want your drawer to follow the Android Design Guidelines?
+Do you have profiles?
+Do you need flexibility?
+Is Google's navigation Drawer of the design support not enough for you?
+Do you want a simple and easy to understand api?

+If any (or all) of these questions seem familiar, the **MaterialDrawer** is the perfect library for you.

+Never waste your time again.
-The **MaterialDrawer** library aims to provide the easiest possible implementation of a navigation drawer for your application.
-It provides a great amount of out of the box customizations and also includes an easy to use header which can be used as **AccountSwitcher**.
+It provides you with the easiest possible implementation of a navigation drawer for your application.
+There  is a Header with profiles (**AccountHeader**), a **MiniDrawer** for Tablets (like Gmail), provide **custom DrawerItems**, **custom colors**, **custom themes**, ... **No limits** for customizations.

+###A quick overview what it includes
 - **the easiest possible integration**
  - integrate in less then **5 minutes**
 - includes an **AccountSwitcher**